3.2 Regions and Prospects

 Energy

-The energy landscape is creating opportunities and unprecedented threats in equal measure.
-There are plans to phase out coal-fired energy generation by 2029, but renewable energy projects will not be ready until 2033.
-Co-ordinated by WA Treasury, the SWIS Demand Assessment estimates peak demand in the South West Interconnected System (SWIS) will more than triple by 2042.
+Coordinated by WA Treasury, the SWIS Demand Assessment estimates peak demand in the South West Interconnected System (SWIS) will more than triple by 2042.
 That means the South West could require up to 51GW of new energy generation and storage capacity to meet the needs of industry over the next 20 years.
-That will leave the South West with a serious energy demand deficit according to the Australian Energy Market Operator (AEMO).
+That will leave the South West with a serious energy demand deficit although 500MW of new grid-scale batteries are help balance supply and demand which is being challenged a lengthening demand period – and growth.

 Collie is at the centre of the SWIS transmission network and has attracted multi-billion-dollar battery investments.
 These will help stabilise the grid and better manage solar.
 Domestic penetration of rooftop solar in WA is the highest in the world and it is expected to blow out to 50% by 2030.